 AUD/USD: Aussie Trading On A Stronger Footing This Morning

-In the Asian session, at GMT0400, the pair is trading at 0.7569, with the AUD trading 0.15% higher against the USD from Friday’s close.
+In the Asian session, at GMT0400, the pair is trading at 0.7532, with the AUD trading 0.09% higher against the USD from yesterday’s close.

-With no economic releases in Australia today, trading trend in the AUD is expected to be determined by global macroeconomic news.
+Next week, market participants will concentrate on Australia’s AiG performance of manufacturing and services indices, trade balance, NAB business confidence and building permits data.

-The currency pair is trading above its 20 Hr and 50 Hr moving averages.
+The currency pair is showing convergence with its 20 Hr moving average and trading below its 50 Hr moving average.